Bradley-Kars/Personal_Projects/README.md

 ### Bingo Card Generator (Python)
 The latest addition to my repository is the Bingo Card Generator, a Python script that generates bingo cards with random numbers.
 It's a fun and interactive addition to my collection, showcasing my creativity and coding skills.

+### Number Distribution Normalization (Python)
+This script normalizes the distribution of randomly generated numbers by iteratively adjusting spawn rates.
+It achieves this by calculating the percentage of occurrence for each number in the generated set and then inverting these percentages.
+The inverted percentages are used to generate a new set of random numbers, and this process repeats until all numbers have an equal chance of spawning.
+Through this inversion technique, the script dynamically adjusts the distribution of numbers to achieve normalization.

 ## Repository Structure

 - **Pokedex:** This folder at the root of the repository contains both Pokedex projects: